 AB 1234 mandates ethics training for local agency officials every two years.
 The two-hour training program for public agencies will typically cover responsibilities of officials, proper use and safeguarding of agency property and resources, conflict of interest, gift of public funds, financial interest disclosure, due process requirements, incompatible offices, and the Brown Act.

 Under AB 1661, local agency legislative body members and any elected local agency officials who receive any kind of compensation, salary, or stipend in the performance of their duties are required to receive sexual harassment prevention and education training.
 Local agency officials and employees who are required to receive this training must receive at least two hours of sexual harassment…

 The California Public Records Act requires state and local agencies to make their records available for public inspection, unless an exemption from disclosure applies.

-Individual Board of Directors bio page can be found here.
+Individual Board of Directors bio pages can be found here.

 Stege Sanitary District is proud to share its diverse and sometimes unexpected history with our customers and with anyone with enough curiosity to step back in time.

 Special districts are created and funded by a community’s residents to provide new or enhanced local services and infrastructure.
 Local residents own special districts and govern them through locally…